 - Croutons — I’m recommending homemade croutons, and you can use your choice of bread, whether whole wheat, sourdough, or gluten-free, etc.

 - Romaine — crispy greens are the star of great caesar salads and that makes romaine the best choice.
-However, you can use green leaf or iceberg.
+However, you can use a green leaf or iceberg.
 For a kale caesar salad, substitute chopped kale for the romaine.

 - Green olives — I add chopped green olives, for color and flavor.